 The Iowa Statewide Communications System Board (ISICSB), the Iowa Department of Public Safety, Iowa Department of Transportation, Iowa Department of Natural Resources, and the State of Iowa are currently building out the Iowa Statewide Interoperable Communications System (ISICS).

 Question 1: When will ISICS be here?

-- Answer 1: The build-out target for nearly all sites is set for the end of calendar year 2017.
-The acceptance testing is set to conclude in Summer 2018.
+- Answer 1: The build-out for all sites is set for summer 2018.
+The acceptance testing is set to conclude in Summer / early fall 2018.

 Question 2: Who controls the ISICS platform?

 - Answer 2: ISICSB sets the rules for use of the system.
 The committees and working groups are comprised of local users.

 Question 3: Are there going to be user fees?

 - Answer 3: There are NO user fees to be a part of the ISICS platform.
 The only costs are associated with users' equipment purchasing and maintenance of that equipment.

 Question 4: Will the State take away local frequencies?